Tees Maar Khan (2010 film): Plot

 Finally, the big day arrives, and Tabrez briefs the villagers that the scene to be shot is that of Indians looting a British train secured by British officers who are stealing India's treasures and eventually taking them back to Britain.
 He directs them to stop and loot the train, and load all the loot into three trucks.
 Aatish, completely lost in his character as a freedom fighter, stands on the railway tracks holding the flag of India's freedom fighters.
-On noticing the superstar and hundreds of villagers, Commissioner Singh is forced to stop the train.
+On noticing the superstar and hundreds of villagers, Singh is forced to stop the train.

-After the trucks are loaded and the train is completely emptied, the Johri Brothers double-cross Tabrez and run away with his share of the loot as well, leaving him to be arrested by Commissioner Singh.
+After the trucks are loaded and the train is completely emptied, the Johri Brothers double-cross Tabrez and run away with his share of the loot as well, leaving him to be arrested by Singh.
 The court sentences Tabrez to 60 years in prison; he asks his sidekicks to complete the film and release it.

 At the film's premiere, Tabrez is brought under heavy police protection straight from prison.
 Critics tout the incoherent, disjointed film as French cinema that's sure to win an Oscar.
 However, once the curtains drop and the lights return, Tabrez is nowhere to be seen, having escaped during the screening.
 He hijacks the Johri Brothers' plane that contains the loot and throws them out, thereby getting even with them.
 Aatish wins the Best Actor award for Bharat Ka Khazana at the Oscars, thus completing his dream.
 Dhulia is now prosperous due to the fame and tourists that it gets due to Bharat Ka Khazana.

-The film ends with different members who helped make the film getting 'prizes', and the two CBI Officers getting married.
+The film ends with different members who helped make the film getting 'prizes', and Chatterjee and Mukherjee getting married.